poelon/Zodiaque-webextension/README.md

 # Zodiaque
-Display zodiacal theme and annual transits.
+Webextension for Firefox (compatible with Chrome)

-Display natal and progressed charts and transit tables, save birth coordinates with import/export option
+Display zodiacal theme and annual transits (natal and progressed),save birth coordinates with import/export option